| Sherpa Fire | |

 On Friday morning, theSanta Barbara County office of emergency services declared astate of emergency for the region.[7]
 Additionally aRed flag warning was issued for the region effective through Saturday at 6:00am.[8]
 While firefighters battled the fire into the weekend, they were aided by weather changes which included reduced winds and higher humidities as the red flag conditions never truly emerged.[7]

 On June 27, officials announced that the estimated containment date had been delayed until July 7.[9]
-According to a Forest Service Spokesman, the final 7% of the perimeter was in extremely rough terrain that was close to impossible for hand crews or bulldozers to reach.[9]
-Due to the difficulty of access the fire remained only 96% contained on July 9 and the estimated containment date was pushed back to July 21.[10]
-Due to favorable conditions, on July 12, the Sherpa fire was 100% contained ahead of schedule.[11]
+According to a Forest Service Spokesman, the final 7% of the perimeter was in extremely rough terrain on which it was "nearly impossible for hand crews and bulldozers to construct traditional containment lines".[9]
+Due to the difficulty of access the fire remained only 96% contained on July 9 and fauthorities estimated it would taken until the twenty-first for the fire to be fully contained;[10] conditions improved, however, and the fire reached 100% containment on July 12.[11]
 Because of the threat of flare ups within the burn area, patrols continued for several days.[12]

 At the peak of the fire, nearly 2,000 firefighters were assigned to the incident.[13]
 Approximately 19 residents lost power asSouthern California Edison was forced to shut down transmission lines that passed through the fire ground.[14]